Magisk-Modules-Repo/IPControl/README.md

                       for specified seconds, minutes or hours,
         ...           and this is the threshold method runs for.

-        Only the element specifying charging state is necessary.

     [--configure]

         Configure ACSwitch, while your device must be charging.